 Planning on travelling in British Columbia?
 Plan ahead so you can travel safely and responsibly.
 On this page, you can learn about the latest updates to provincial health orders & recommendations, air travel, weather alerts, and more.
 For more information on trip planning, such as maps, links to visitor centres around the province, and accessible travel, please visit our Need To Know page.

 The Province has created a dedicated phone service to provide British Columbians with non-medical information about COVID-19, including the latest information on travel recommendations and social distancing.
 Information is available in more than 110 languages, seven days a week between 7:30 am-8 pm, at 1-888-COVID19 (1-888-268-4319) or via text message at 1-888-268-4319.

-For more information about provincial borders and current travel restrictions, please visit the Province of BC’s Travel Affected by COVID-19 website.
+For more information about provincial borders and any updates to travel restrictions, please visit the Province of BC’s Travel Affected by COVID-19 website here.